flopezag/tutorials.secured-OrionLD/README.md

 #### 21 Request

-This example adds the role to all members of the organization
+This example adds the role to all members of the organization:

 ```bash
 http PUT \